Tokyo: The Last War: Differences from the novel

 The film makes many deviations from the original plot of the novel.
 In the original book "Great War in the Capital", the target of the spiritual assassination is not Adolf Hitler, but rather Franklin Roosevelt.
 In the book, Kato is not magically "resurrected" as depicted in the film.
 Rather he is engaged in fighting off Japanese occupation in China.
 When he hears of the project, he returns to Japan to make sure it goes through to completion and systematically kills any political figure that opposes it.
 The leader of the protesters is Tomasso, an Italian mystic who controls the Japanese freemasonry lodges.
 At the end of the book, Kato kills Tomasso and the project goes to completion.
 Roosevelt is cursed, suffers from polio and dies.
 This clears the way for Harry Truman to step into office, who authorizes the Hydrogen Bomb to be used against Japan.
-Also the mystic hired to curse Roosevelt is Ōtani Kōzui, a famous Buddhist missionary, instead of Kan’nami Kouou (a completely fictional character).
+Also the mystic hired to curse Roosevelt is Ōtani Kōzui, a famous Buddhist missionary, instead of Kan'nami Kouou (a completely fictional character).

 Home video releases

 The film and its sequel were both released in Japan on Blu-ray on August 8, 2015 in a Special Edition bundle featuring new cover art by SPFX artist Shinji Higuchi.

+The film did not have a North American release until 2024, when Media Blasters licensed and released the film on Blu-Ray under the Title "Doomed Megalopolis: The Last War".
+It features the movie in Japanese with English Subtitles and commentary by special effects artist Rodd Matsui.